oddbird/true/README.md

   }
 }

-// Optionally show summary report in CSS and/or the command line:
+// Optionally show a summary report in CSS and/or the command line:
-// - If you use Mocha, reporting to the command line is automatic.
-// - if you use true-cli, report(terminal) is required for output.
 @include report;
 ```

 **Note:**
-Function unit-tests work across the board,
-but testing mixins can be a bit more complex.
-At this point,
-only Mocha is able to compare/report the results of mixin tests.
+Sass is able to compare values internally,
-Without using Mocha,
+but output tests have to be compared after compilation.
+You can do that by hand
+(`git diff` is helpful for noticing changes),
-you can test any mixin,
+or you can use out [Mocha JS](https://mochajs.org/) integration.
-but you will have to compare the expected and actual results manually
-in the output code.
-Version control can make that much easier than it sounds.

 ### With node-sass and Mocha (or other JS test runners)